gzalo/gzalo.com/content/about/index.en.md

 - Embedded systems, both 8 and 32 bits
 - Robotics, algorithms and its applications
 - Signal processing
-- Website, graphical applications and game development
+- Web development
 - Photography (both analog and digital cameras) and video creation
+- Gaming and game development
-- Virtual reality
+- Virtual Reality
-- 3d printing and machining parts
+- Woodworking, 3d printing and machining of parts

 ## Technologies I use